emulsify-ds/emulsify-website/src/pages/docs/emulsify-drupal/faq/upgrading.md

 description: Upgrading from the deprecated Emulsify Pattern Lab to Emulsify Drupal
 ---

-An existing Emulsify starter theme (storybook) can be updated to a subtheme featuring Emulsify Core by performing the following:
+An existing Emulsify starter theme (storybook) can be updated to a subtheme utilizing Emulsify Core by performing the following:

-## Existing Drupal Project/Theme
+## Scenario: Existing Drupal Project/Theme

 1. Install the base theme: `composer require drupal/emulsify`
 2. Enable the base theme and it's helper module: `drush pm:enable emulsify_tools && drush theme:enable emulsify`